booch/presentations/Laziness/slides.md

     - Hit `P` to toggle presenter notes
         - Also links to resources
         - ... and some details that I don't have time to cover
+- I took the background image from my hotel this morning!

 ---
 class: quote